-You need to migrate Veeam Availability Console (VAC) and its database to a new server.
+You need to migrate Veeam Service Provider Console to a new server.

-Before starting the migration procedure, make note of the existing VAC server version.
+Before starting the migration procedure, make note of the existing Veeam Service Provider Console server version.

-- Install a new instance of VAC on a new server.
+- Install a new instance of Veeam Service Provider Console on a new server.

-- If you are planning to use a fresh VAC database, create one during the installation on the SQL Server Instance wizard step.
+- If you are planning to use a fresh Veeam Service Provider Console database, create one during the installation on the SQL Server Instance wizard step.

 - If you wish to use the existing database: